learn-co-curriculum/phase-1-array-filter-method-lab/README.md

 ## Demonstrate `filter()`

-The `filter()` method creates a new `Array` with all elements that pass certain tests provided function.
-Filter receives the same arguments as `map` (current item, index, and entire array) in the callback function, and works very similarly.
+The `filter()` method creates a new `Array` with all elements that pass the condition specified in the callback function.
+Filter passes the same arguments as `map` (current item, index, and entire array) to the callback, and works very similarly.
 The only difference is that the callback needs to return either _true_ or _false_.
 If it returns _true_, the array keeps that element.
-If it returns false that element is filtered out.
+If it returns _false_ that element is filtered out.

 Here is the earlier example written with `filter()`: